plrigaux/Comparators/README.md

 ```

-Unlike some one liner scripts, the compator doesn't transform the numeric string into a numeric value.
+Unlike some one liner scripts, the comparator doesn't transform the numeric string into a numeric value.
 This have 2 benefits:

 * Allows numbers beyong the limits of the language native num type
 * Increases calculation performance